Leo-Chu/Deep-learning-for-LDPC-decoding/README.md

-Here  we provide codes for two papers：
+Here  we (Huanyu He and Lei Chu)provide codes for two papers：

 1、H. He, Lei Chu, Robert Qiu; A New Low-Resolution Min-Sum Decoder Based on Dynamic Clipping for LDPC Codes, IN ICCC 2019;